pmmf/SI-PSL/README.md

 <p align="justify">
 All publications that make use of this dataset must cite the following paper:
 </p>

-P. M. Ferreira, D. Pernes, A. Rebelo and J. S. Cardoso, "**DeSIRe: Deep Signer-Invariant Representations for Sign Language Recognition,**" * *in IEEE Transactions on Systems, Man, and Cybernetics: Systems.* *
+P. M. Ferreira, D. Pernes, A. Rebelo and J. S. Cardoso, "**[DeSIRe: Deep Signer-Invariant Representations for Sign Language Recognition](https://ieeexplore.ieee.org/abstract/document/8937777)**", *in IEEE Transactions on Systems, Man, and Cybernetics: Systems*.
 doi: 10.1109/TSMC.2019.2957347

 ## Get acess to the database
 <p align="justify">